MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 ## Experience Improvements to Threat Explorer and Real-time detections

-## Tags in Threat Explorer
+### Tags in Threat Explorer

 > [!NOTE]
 > The user tags feature is in Preview, isn't available to everyone, and is subject to change.
 For information about the release schedule, check out the Microsoft 365 roadmap.

 User tags are identifiers for specific groups of users in Microsoft Defender for Office 365.
-For more information around Tags, licensing and configuring Tags, read more here: [User tags in Defender for Office 365](user-tags.md).
+For more information around tags, licensing and configuring tags, see [User tags in Defender for Office 365](user-tags.md).

-Within Threat Explorer, you will be able to see information around User Tags in the following experiences:
+Within Threat Explorer, you can see information around user tags in the following experiences:

 #### Email Grid View